Tinkerforge/doc/en/source/Hardware/Master_Extensions/RS485_Extension.rst

 -----------

-The RS485 Extension can be used for long range cable based inter-stack communication.
+The RS485 Extension can be used for long range cable based inter-:ref:`stack <primer_stack>` communication.
 It uses the RS485 differential interface standard to achieve ranges of **up to 1200m**.

-To establish a RS485 bus with Bricks, two RS485 Extensions and two Master Bricks are needed.
-Both Master Bricks can be connected to a full stack of Bricks and Bricklets, whereas one Master Brick is Battery powered and one is connected with USB.
+To establish a RS485 bus with :ref:`Bricks <primer_bricks>`, two RS485
+Extensions and two :ref:`Master Bricks <master_brick>` are needed.
+Both Master Bricks can be connected to a full stack of Bricks and :ref:`Bricklets <primer_bricklets>`, whereas one Master Brick is Battery powered and one is connected with USB.
 From a programming perspective the RS485 bus is completely transparent, i.e. the two stacks can be used exactly the same way as if they were both connected via USB.